Cardiovascular Study Guide for the CCRN

 Surgical removal of the clot or placement of an IVC filter (DVT) may be implemented to prevent the breaking and movement of the clot.
 The patient should have frequent extremity, circulation, and neurological examinations to monitor for dislodgement of the embolism.
 The risk for stroke is high during the treatment of these large clots.
 The patient will also need to be on bed rest with elevation of the affected limb.

-Prevention is a large part in avoiding consequences of acute venous thromboembolism.
+Prevention is a large part of avoiding the consequences of acute venous thromboembolism.
 All patients at high risk for DVTs or PEs should be prescribed sequential compression devices or compression stockings, be evaluated for anticoagulant use, and have frequent ambulation or range of motion exercises performed if ambulation is limited.

 Carotid Artery Stenosis